yuanming-hu/fc4/README.md

    - Retrain on datasets to get a tensorflow `1.7` compatible pretrained model.
 - April 15, 2018: Started preparing for code release.

-## Problem, Challenge, and Solution
+## The Problem, the Challenge, and Our Solution
 <img src="web/images/teaser.jpg" width="500">

 ## Visual Results ([More](https://github.com/yuanming-hu/public_files/raw/master/fc4-supp.pdf))